apache/royale-docs/get-started/hello-world.md

 ## Create the source file

-In the `src` folder, create a file called `HelloWorld.mxml` and use your favorite text editor to give that file the following contents:
+In the `src` folder, create an [MXML](features/mxml) file called `HelloWorld.mxml` and use your favorite text editor to give that file the following contents:

 ```mxml
 <?xml version="1.0" encoding="utf-8"?>